 In Freemasonry, the Ark is primarily used in the Royal Arch degrees; the Odd Fellows incorporate it into their Royal Purple Degree, part of the Encampment.
 Both organizations used Arks painted red and gold with long poles for carrying.
 Usually they are topped with golden cherubim whose touching wingtips extend protectively overhead.
 This example was intended for Odd Fellows use, judging by the three-link chain symbols.
 Arks were available in different styles and finishes.
 One Henderson-Ames Company catalog offered nine variations, ranging in price from $15 to $55, along with eight others that could be purchased “without cherubims.”

-Stacy C. Hollander, "Independent Order of Odd Fellows Inner Guard Robe," exhibition label for Mystery and Benevolence: Masonic and Odd Fellows Folk Art from the Kendra and Allan Daniel Collection.
+Stacy C. Hollander, "Independent Order of Odd Fellows Ark of the Covenant," exhibition label for Mystery and Benevolence: Masonic and Odd Fellows Folk Art from the Kendra and Allan Daniel Collection.
 Stacy C. Hollander, curator.
 New York: American Folk Art Museum, 2016.